International exchange on campus

 1. International Exchange Events

-International Exchange Center holds a variety of events to promote intercultural understanding and provide a place for interaction with international students.
+International Exchange Center organizes a variety of events to deepen intercultural understanding and provide opportunities for interaction with international students.

 |